SpecialAro/Chromium-Kiosk/tests/TESTING.md

 ### VM Issues

-- **VM fails to start**: Ensure QEMU is properly installed and has sufficient permissions
+- **VM fails to start**: Ensure QEMU or VirtualBox is properly installed and has sufficient permissions
-- **Network connectivity issues**: Check QEMU network settings
+- **Network connectivity issues**: Check VM network settings
 - **Snapshot errors**: Delete corrupted snapshots and create new ones
 - **KVM errors on macOS**: Use the macOS-specific script which uses software emulation instead
+- **Cloud image download fails**: Check your internet connection or try downloading the image manually from http://cloud.debian.org/images/cloud/bookworm/latest/
+- **Image conversion errors**: For VirtualBox, ensure you have sufficient permissions to convert the image format

 ### Script Testing Issues